Impact of time-retarded noise on dynamical decoupling schemes for qubits: Introduction

 \section{Introduction}

 While remarkable progress in quantum computing has been made in the last decade~\cite{PlaceNATCOMMUN2021,WangNPJQI2022,NegirneacPRL2021,SungPRX2021,KandalaPRL2021,GoogleNATURE2019, GoogleNATURE2023, IBMNATURE2023}, decoherence remains one of the main obstacles to further improvement.
-During an idle phase in a quantum algorithm, in which certain qubits are left without any control to wait the completion of manipulation of other qubits, quantum states of qubits must be conserved for subsequent calculations.
+During an idle phase in a quantum algorithm, in which certain qubits are left without any control to wait for the completion of manipulation of other qubits, quantum states of qubits must be conserved for subsequent calculations.
 However, those quantum states, especially coherent superpositions, are easily destroyed by environmental noise, which is referred to as decoherence.
 Suppression of decoherence hence directly leads to improvements of quantum computation.
 In addition to the coherence time during an idle phase (quantum memory) mentioned above, gate operations are affected by decoherence.
 During pulse applications, a qubit state starts to deviate from a desired state because of decoherence, which leads to a mismatch of rotation angles and axes.

 In order to guide circuit designs and advanced pulse shaping, numerical simulations based on proper noise models are indispensable.
-The most powerful framework is provided by system--reservoir models (or more specifically, the spin--boson model)~\cite{Weiss2012} which has begun to be used to characterize decoherence properties and gate fidelities beyond standard weak coupling treatments~\cite{TuorilaPRR2019,BabuNPJQI2021,GulasciPRB2022,BabuPRR2023,PapicARXIV2023,NakamuraPRB2024,NakamuraARXIV2024}.
+The most powerful framework is provided by system--reservoir models (or more specifically, the spin--boson model)~\cite{Weiss2012}, which have begun to be used to characterize decoherence properties and gate fidelities beyond standard weak coupling treatments, see, for example, Refs.~\cite{TuorilaPRR2019,BabuNPJQI2021,GulasciPRB2022,BabuPRR2023,PapicARXIV2023,NakamuraPRB2024,NakamuraPRR2024}, which is the typical situation for solid-state realizations such as superconducting platforms.
 The model is advantageous because information about environmental noise is completely encoded in the spectral noise power, which can be experimentally obtained, for example, via noise spectroscopy~\cite{BylanderNP2011,AlmogJPB2011,AlvarezPRL2011} and characterization of quasiparticle noise in superconducting qubits~\cite{RisteNATCOMMUN2013,CardaniNATCOMMUN2021,PanNATCOMMUN2022}.